SpaceX sends a Dragon to orbit, but makes unplanned 'water landing'

 The live feed from the rocket cut away on the SpaceX webcast, but video from people in the media area at the cape showed the Falcon 9 appearing to regain control before making an unplanned landing in the water rather than ashore at the landing area.

-Musk tweeted shortly afterwards that cutting the live feed was a mistake.
+Musk tweeted shortly afterwards that cutting the live feed "was a mistake" and shared the full clip of the water landing (and proceeding tip over into the drink) from the rocket's perspective:

 Twitch user DasValdez from Kerbal Space Academy did manage to catch the entire landing from the ground, which you can see above.